-The Cruisers 42 GLS is 45 knots of on-the-water fun.
+The Cruisers Yachts’ 42 GLS is the perfect pocket cruiser with 45 knots of on-the-water fun.
 I write this with confidence because that’s the top speed the 42 GLS I got aboard hit during speed runs off South Florida.
 The boat was powered with optional triple 400 hp Mercury Verado outboards, slightly larger than the standard triple 350 hp Verados but smaller than the largest triple 450 hp Verado option.
 It’s a great setup for wakeboarding or towing the kids in tubes.
 I ran the express cruiser across a lumpy Gulf Stream with lots of potholes to challenge its deep-V hull form with 21-degree transom deadrise, and my ride never saw spray on the windshield.

 In addition to being a solid performer, the 42 GLS serves as an at-sea party platform.
 The cockpit is pure entertainment, the twin barstools facing aft over the sink, fridge and bottle stowage to the U-shaped dinette to the swiveling aft bench seat that faces inward or toward the foldout platforms far aft.
 Owners can add a barbecue grill (steaks, anyone?) as well as a TV to watch the game from the dinette.